makkenned/topic-tagger/README.md

 ## Pre-process

 A huge file is not easy to work with, thus we use xml_split to create an xml file for each page.
+This is needed because Spark will process each line of each file independently, thus each page must be described in a single line.

 ### Installation of xml_split
 ```